ayozealvhdez/co2_and_isotopes_mcmc_fit/README.md

   delta14c/
 ```

 Place the required input files in the corresponding subdirectories before running the fitting or plotting scripts.
+The expected formats are WDCGG for CO2, NOAA GML for δ13C-CO2 and Heidelberg Radiocarbon Laboratory format for Δ14C-CO2.
+For other formats, the data-reading logic in the scripts must be modified.

 ### `functions/`